zer0cache/matic-docs/docs/validate/orientation.md

 ## To Become a Validator

-Lets get you started on understand what's under the hood of Polygon.
+Lets get you started on understanding what's under the hood of Polygon.

 #### Architecture